aularmarko/pmi-bootcamp-terraform-aws/README.md

 ## Step 1:

-**Create Ansible Playbook with the necessary files to install and start a webserver and display a website.**
+**Create Ansible Playbook with the necessary files to install and start a webserver and deploy a website.**

 For example: You must install and start Apache, install Git and clone the website code from your repository and move it to the corresponding directory to publish it.